kayjuu1/welcome-warp/README.md

 # WelcomeWarp
-This is a sort of Landing Page for [Desmond Kwadwo Owusu](https://github.com/kayjuu1) during my HTML and CSS recarp.
+This is a sort of Landing Page for [Desmond Kwadwo Owusu](https://github.com/kayjuu1) during my HTML and CSS recap.

 [//]: # (## Table of Contents)